What is keyword stuffing?

 Hidden Text and Invisible Keywords

 Some websites try to hide stuffed keywords by making them the same colour as the background or positioning them off-screen.
-Search engines can detect these tactics by analyzing the page’s code and CSS properties.
+Search engines can detect these tactics by analysing the page’s code and CSS properties.

 Over-Optimized Alt Text and Meta Tags